nextflow-io/nextflow/docs/developer/plugins.md

 To publish a plugin, you must create the plugin release, publish it to GitHub, and make a pull request against the main plugin registry with the metadata for your plugin release.

 A plugin release is a ZIP archive containing the compiled plugin classes, the required dependencies, and a JSON file with the plugin metadata.
-Refer to the `nf-hello` example plugin to see how to create a plugin release.
+See the [`nf-hello`](https://github.com/nextflow-io/nf-hello) example to see how to create a plugin release.

 Here is an example meta file for a plugin release: